 Each meal usually has a few options to choose from, which are listed on a chalk-board by the entrance to the dining area.
 A waiter will ask for your choice as you enter the restaurant and then this will be served to your table.

 Breakfast is a continental buffet and usually consists of a variety of fresh fruits, cereals and yoghurt, and home-baked sweet bread.
 There is also the choice of a cooked breakfast as well.

 Lunch also has a number of options to choose from and is a light two-course affair.
-When we were last there, there was a salad starter and a delicious hot quiche.
+When we were last there, there was a salad starter and a ‘fundu basket’ for main course which included prawns, calamari, deep fried snapper and chips.
 There was also a heavier pasta option for those with more of an appetite.
-Lunch time is generally quite flexible and for those heading out on a day trip – a delicious (and huge) packed lunch will be provided with a variety of salads and cold meats.
+Lunchtime is generally quite flexible and for those heading out on a day trip – a delicious (and huge) packed lunch will be provided with a variety of salads and cold meats.

 Dinner is a slightly more formal affair with a fantastic three-course meal served to your table.
 Guests generally congregate around the bar for a few drinks and then slowly head to their table when they are ready.
+On our latest visit in July 2014, we enjoyed carpaccio of beef to start, followed by rock lobster and roast potatoes – it was delicious!
 Every week guests will also be able to experience a Swahili night, with traditional dishes being served.
 Then weather permitting, there is also a very atmospheric beach barbeque.
 A large table is set out on the beach with storm lanterns for lighting, and a variety of barbequed meat and fish is served.
 On this occasion the guests will often dine together as though they were at a dinner party.

 Dining style: Individual Tables

 Dining locations: Indoor and Outdoor Dining